Code-Institute-Submissions/savasana_yoga/docs/testing/testing.md

     * Result: Newly added products correctly display on intended pages, and in the database.

-* Test: Ensure that an edited product is displayed on the all_products page, product_detail page, and displays in the timetable with the updated information
+* Test: Ensure that an edited product is displayed on the all_products page, product_info page, and displays in the timetable with the updated information

     * Result: Edited products display on intended pages with correct updated information.